CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu.md

-1. Now that you've got a bunch of pages, a homepage, and links to get around, let's move the links to a menu bar at the top of the page, like many websites have.
+1. Many websites have a **navigation** menu to make it easy to get around the website.
+Now that you've got a bunch of pages, a homepage, and links to get around, let's move the links to a navigation section at the top of the page.
 2. Just before the opening `<ul>` tag, press enter to create a new blank line, then on the new line type the following tag: `<nav>`.
 Trinket automatically adds in the closing tag for you, you can delete that for now.
 3. Just _after_ the _closing_ `</ul>` tag, press enter to go onto a new line, and type in the closing tag `</nav>`.
  * "nav" stands for **navigation**.
 The `nav` section is a set of tools for getting around a website.